-In Türkiye, the number of Syrian refugees under temporary protection reached 1.5 million in 2014, then doubled in two years, reaching over 3 million in 2016, then 3.2 million in November 2023.
+In Türkiye, the number of Syrian refugees under temporary protection reached 1.5 million in 2014, then doubled in two years, reaching over 3 million in 2016, then 3.2 million in December 2023.
 Across the region, around 95% of Syrian refugees live with host communities and the remainder in camps.
-Türkiye is host to one of the largest refugee populations in the world while Lebanon and Jordan are in the top five globally in terms of refugees relative to their national populations.
+Türkiye is host to one of the largest refugee populations in the world while Lebanon and Jordan are in the top five globally in terms of refugees relative to their national populations.12 over 330,000 Sudanese have entered Egypt,13 requiring lifesaving protection and humanitarian assistance.

 Egypt hosts a relatively small number of Syrian refugees in addition to refugees and asylum-seekers from 58 other nationalities, many from countries with protracted crises.
-However, since the beginning of the Sudan crisis in April 2023, over 330,000 Sudanese have entered Egypt, requiring lifesaving protection and humanitarian assistance.

-The vulnerability of refugees increases when there are regional or global crises triggering political, and economic, social security concerns in host countries.
-Refugees face unique challenges, already exacerbated which are when conditions in the host countries deteriorate as evidenced in the 3RP countries.
+However, since the beginning of the Sudan crisis in April 2023, vulnerability of refugees The increases when there are regional or global crises triggering political, and economic, social security concerns in host countries.
+Refugees face unique challenges, already exacerbated which are conditions in the host countries deteriorate as evidenced in the 3RP countries.
 Refugees tend to resort to harmful coping strategies, including reducing meal portions and non-food expenses, engaging in high-risk jobs, taking on debts, withdrawing children from school, engaging in child labour and forced and early marriage.